maxg203/dotfiles/README.md

 ## Update
 Once installed, use the alias `update` to pull the latest changes from this repository, source the dotfiles and check that all the vim has all its plugins installed.

+## My Terminals
+I personally use the Xenial default GNOME Terminal on Linux and iTerm2 on macOS.
+These dotfiles work great with these especially in my opinion.
+I do not use Windows for development much so if you do... good luck!